guillaumebrunerie/ultimate-js-mode/README.md

   Maybe should be split up into a separate package as it is not particularly specific to Javascript/Typescript.

-It is in early phase of development and you’ll need to compile the grammars yourself for now (see Installation section below), but I am using it every day at work and at home, and I am very happy with it.
+You will need to compile the grammars yourself for now (see Installation section below), but I am using it every day at work and at home, and I am very happy with it.

 Main contributions
 ------------------

 - Typescript/TSX indentation based on js-mode and with the help of tree-sitter.
-- Improved grammars and syntax highlighting compared to upstream and `tree-sitter-langs`
+- Improved syntax highlighting compared to upstream and `tree-sitter-langs`

 Installation